Involutive Brauer groups and Poincar\'e rings: Introduction

 For the reader who is more comfortable with DG categories, we note here that DG categories embed fully faithfully into stable $\infty$-categories.
 While many of the details would be different in the DG categorical setup, the results presented in the introduction would not be.
 We would recommend such a reader on a first pass to read Section~\ref{section:poincare_structures_on_compact_modules} where we review some of the key results of \cite{CDHHLMNNSI}, then skip to Section~\ref{section:the_poincare_picard_group} and black-box the results of the previous Sections.

 Going forward we will use the term Azumaya algebra over a ring spectrum $R$ to be a \textbf{derived} Azumaya algebra over $R$ by default.
-If we wish to talk about Azumaya algebras which are not derived, we will emphasize this by calling them \textbf{discrete} Azumaya algebras.
+If we wish to talk about Azumaya algebras over a discrete ring which are not derived, we will emphasize this by calling them \textbf{ordinary} Azumaya algebras.
 We note that this is the opposite convention that was used in the introduction.

 Let $A$ be an associative algebra in a symmetric monoidal $\infty$-category $\mathcal{C}$.
 We will use $\mathrm{Mod}_A(\mathcal{C})$ to denote the category of \textbf{left} $A$ modules, and a module over $A$ is by default assumed to be a left module unless stated otherwise.